ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/security-measures.md

 ## TVM and Fift

-The TON Virtual Machine and the Fift programming language.
+Audit for TON Virtual Machine and the Fift programming language.

 **Audit Firm**: Trail of Bits
 **Audit Report**: